State of M&A Data Rooms — Q1 2026 Read the report →

 • counterparties are committed and identified,

-• and you’ve set watermark + audit log retention.
+• and you have set watermark plus audit log retention.

-If printing is enabled by default, assume your files have effectively left your room.
+If printing is enabled by default, assume your files have effectively left your data room.

 Keep print disabled unless explicitly requested and justified.